Back to Blog

 How Do Internet Speed Tests Work?

-Internet speed tests have become essential tools for diagnosing connection issues and verifying that you're getting the service you pay for.
-But have you ever wondered what happens behind the scenes when you click that "Start Test" button?
-Let's demystify how internet speed tests work.
+Internet speed tests have become a common diagnostic tool for identifying connection issues and ensuring that you’re receiving the internet service you’re paying for.
+But have you ever wondered what actually happens behind the scenes when you click that “Start Test” button?
+Let’s uncover the mystery of how internet speed tests work.

 The Basics of Speed Testing

-At their core, internet speed tests measure three main aspects of your connection:
+Fundamentally, an internet speed test measures three critical aspects of your connection:

-1. Download speed: How quickly data travels from the internet to your device
+• Download speed: How fast data travels from the internet to your device.

-2. Upload speed: How quickly data travels from your device to the internet
+• Upload speed: How fast data travels from your device to the internet.

-Some advanced tests also measure jitter (variation in ping) and packet loss (data that never arrives).
+Some advanced tests also measure jitter (variation in ping) and packet loss (data that never reaches its destination).

 The Speed Test Process Step by Step